comdet/SnapOCR/README.md

 ## Usage

 - install the extension
-- click the SnapOCR icon on the right side of the address bar
+- click the icon on the right side of the address bar
 - drag to select a rectangle on image dialog

 ## License